Updated: Nov 5

 Welcome to the most comprehensive and simplified guide for finding your life purpose.
 Your purpose is not something you pull out of thin air.
 It is a deliberate step by step inquiry about your unique gifts, guiding values, and personal passions.

-The Five Steps to Finding Your Life Purpose
+The Four Steps to Finding Your Life Purpose

 Step 1: Unveil Your Unique Gifts